richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 # RPI-side (Alexa Gateway)

 Amazon provides an official [Alexa Voice Service (AVS) SDK](https://github.com/alexa/avs-device-sdk), (written in C++).
-The version I am now using is version v1.12.0 AVS SDK.
+The version supported is v1.12.1 AVS SDK.
 Instructions to install the AVS SDK on RPI can also be found on the github link.

 Below is a system diagram of AVS SDK.
 <img src="https://github.com/richmondu/FT900/blob/master/Alexa/Amazon%20Alexa%20Client/docs/images/system_diagram_avs.jpg" width="623"/>